-Twinkling and colorful holiday light shows are a favorite way for families to enjoy the winter holiday season, and the Seattle/Tacoma region hosts several amazing light shows that seem to become more extravagant and creative each year.
-You'll find these lights in local zoos, gardens, and parks as well as on the local waters, but all of these light shows are held after dark, so be sure to dress warmly.
+Twinkling holiday light shows are a popular way for everyone to enjoy the winter holidays, and the Seattle/Tacoma region hosts several amazing light shows that seem to become more extravagant and creative each year.
+You'll find these lights at local zoos, gardens, and parks as well as on the local bodies of water, but all of these light shows are held after dark, so be sure to dress warmly.

-Argosy Christmas Ships, bedecked with holiday lights, lead a parade of decorated boats around Lake Washington, Lake Union, or Puget Sound locations, varying with each night's schedule.
+The Argosy Christmas Ship, bedecked with holiday lights, leads a parade of decorated boats around Lake Washington, Lake Union and other Puget Sound locations, varying with each night's schedule.
 During the Christmas Ship Festival, you can participate by booking a place on the Christmas Ship where there's a choir on board as well as Santa and other holiday fun, the Argosy follow boat (which is usually 21+), by joining in with your own lighted and decorated boat, or by watching from the shore.
 Those on shore get to listen to the choir perform via loudspeakers and admire the lighted boats.

-Every year, Point Defiance Zoo & Aquarium puts on a lavish holiday light display, and in 2018, Zoolights returns to this area favorite attraction from Thanksgiving through New Year's Day in 2019.
+Every year, Point Defiance Zoo & Aquarium puts on a lavish holiday light display, and in 2019, Zoolights returns from November 29-January 5.
 After strolling through the zoo paths to view the twinkling decor, you can enjoy live holiday entertainment, take a carousel ride, warm up with some hot chocolate, or pose for family photos.
 Advance Zoolights tickets may be purchased at Fred Meyer, online, or at a zoo kiosk.

 Wildlights at Woodland Park Zoo

-The region's newest Christmas-time attraction, Wildlights, features hundreds of thousands of colorful, energy-efficient LED light displays covering the Woodland Park Zoo.
-During your Wildlights visit, you'll get to stroll through the pathways of the western section of Woodland Park Zoo after dark to experience festive scenes from nature.
-Strolling carolers, live reindeer, snow play, and ice sculptures are other things you might have the chance to see and do.
+Wildlights features hundreds of thousands of colorful, energy-efficient LED light displays covering the Woodland Park Zoo.
+During your Wildlights visit, you'll get to stroll through the pathways of Woodland Park Zoo after dark to experience festive scenes from nature.
+Strolling carolers, live reindeer, snow play and ice sculptures are other things you might have the chance to see and do.

 Throughout the holiday season, the Bellevue Botanical Gardens burst into color with displays of holiday lights draped throughout the landscaping, in the trees, on the ground, and all around the gardens themselves as part of the annual Garden d'Lights event.
 Decorations include special Christmas and garden characters and scenes and over half a million sparkling lights throughout the gardens.
-The 24th Annual Garden d'Lights will take place from 4:30 to 9 p.m. nightly from November 24 through December 30, 2018.
+In 2019, Garden d'Lights will take place from November 30-December 31.